 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Engineering-Related Technologies

-Some careers associated with engineering-related tech require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with engineering-related tech may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to engineering-related tech have obtained the following education levels.

 |High School Diploma - or the equivalent (for example, GED)||11.7%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||17.7%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||1.1%|

 Online Engineering-Related Technologies Programs